Compassion-Focused Therapy in Birmingham & Online

 Many people are overly self-critical.
 We tend to treat other people more kindly than we do ourselves.
 The trouble is that we often don’t see it.
 We don’t see that we would rarely speak to others the way we speak to ourselves.

 A lack of self-compassion is natural.
 We have evolved to be generous to others before ourselves.
-Our cultures tell us not to be selfish and to put others first.
+Many cultures tell us not to be selfish and to put others first.
 Our minds tell us we don’t deserve self-compassion or haven’t worked hard enough or achieved enough.
 Our minds tell us that being self-compassionate is soft and weak.

 In reality, denying yourself sufficient care and understanding creates further harm.
 When you are just focused on keeping others happy and being perfect, then you suffer.
 Instinctively, we know this when it comes to other people.
 We easily recognise that giving praise and encouragement makes people feel good.
 You know that people appreciate it when you are patient rather than demanding.
 How, then, do you learn self-compassion?